tgrey2024/2503-hackathon-team1/README.md

 6. In Heroku, create a new app using a unique name and select the correct region.
 7. Add Config Vars in Settings.
 8. Go to Deploy tab, search for the correct Github repo and **Deploy Branch**.
+9. Choose **Automatic Deploy**.
-9. **View app** to verify that it is been deployed correctly.
+10. **View app** to verify that it is been deployed correctly.
 This deployed site can now be validated and tested e.g. in Chrome Dev Tools.
-10. In the app's Resources tab, check that Eco Dynos are used and remove any unnecessary Add-ons.
+11. In the app's Resources tab, check that Eco Dynos are used and remove any unnecessary Add-ons.
-11. Subsequent changes to the code will need to be pushed to the Github repo and deployed on Heroku.
+12. Subsequent changes to the code will need to be pushed to the Github repo and deployed on Heroku.

 ### Creating A Fork
 <!-- Add content for Creating A Fork here -->